Agriculture and Rural Law

 Brachers’ Agriculture and Rural team is highly ranked by leading legal directory The Legal 500.
 Brachers is also rated as a ‘Leading Firm’.

-Head of the team Sarah Webster is highly ranked in the Chambers and Partners 2022 directory.
-Team members Sarah Gaines and Allis Beasley were also individually recognised for their expertise and Partner Christopher Eriksson-Lee is ranked in the top tier of the Chambers High Net Worth Guide.
+Head of the team Sarah Gaines is ranked in the Chambers and Partners 2022 directory, along with Allis Beasley, and Partner Christopher Eriksson-Lee is ranked in the top tier of the Chambers High Net Worth Guide.

 In 2021, Partner Christopher Eriksson-Lee joined the committee of the Kent branch of the CLA, and Sarah Gaines was appointed to the board of directors of the Kent County Agricultural Society (KCAS).
 Allis Beasley sits on the Expert and Mediation panels of the Agricultural Law Association.